JamesWP/sqlnotebook/report/Part-2-Requirements-and-Design.md

   An alternative to the more traditional client-server architecture is the now more popular single page javascript application.
 This merges the lines between the user perceived differences of the desktop and browser experience.

   A single page javascript application is a single web page that functions like a normal application.
+The application have all the features of a desktop application, they can make use of windows, buttons, and animations etc...

-Buttons and other interactivity is similar to what is provided in a desktop application.
-External data is gathered in background http calls (called Ajax requests)
+  External data is gathered in background http calls (called Ajax requests) and does not necessitate a full page reload.
+The absence of these full reloads and the flash of white as the page loads give the user a much better experience.

   *cite*